nilsmango/project7III/content/tap/privacy-policy.md

 +++
 title = "Tap Privacy Policy"
-description = "The privacy policy for 7III Tap" date = 2024-04-12
-updated = 2024-04-12
+description = "Read the 7III Tap privacy policy, including what MIDI controller and app data is collected, shared or sold and how to contact project7III." date = 2024-04-12 updated = 2024-04-12
 +++